linuxbox-cz/pgdist/README.md

 **args - optional**:

-- `version` - version of project to install
+- `version` - version of project to install, if not specified, latest is taken instead

 - `--directory` - path to directory which contains install/update sql scripts